WICG/import-maps/spec.md

 As we know, the `_` imported in `(1)` will be from `/node_modules/underscore/underscore.js`, per the scope configuration.
 But what will be the result of `(2)`?

 With these URL resolution modifications, it will also be from `/node_modules/underscore/underscore.js`, since we have enough context to know that we're inside the `/js/different-lodash-here/` scope.
 Without them, though, the fetch algorithm will only receive the raw data `import:lodash`, without any knowledge of scopes.
-In that case it will probably use the module import map's non-scoped mapping, and retrieve `/node_modules/lodash-es/lodash.js`.
+In that case it will probably use the import map's non-scoped mapping, and retrieve `/node_modules/lodash-es/lodash.js`.

 ### Modifications to Fetch for `import:` URLs

 We treat `import:` URLs like `blob:` URLs, in that they get a special entry in [scheme fetch](https://fetch.spec.whatwg.org/#scheme-fetch).
 Roughly it would do this:

-1. Wait for any _ongoing fetches of module import maps_.
+1. Wait for any _ongoing fetches of import maps_.
 1. Let _url_ be _request_'s current URL.
 1. Let _baseURL_ be _url_'s module base URL.
 1. Let _specifier_ be _url_'s path.
 1. Let _underlyingURL_ be null.
 1. If _specifier_ starts with `/`, `./`, or `../`, then set _underlyingURL_ to the result of URL-parsing _specifier_ with _baseURL_ as the base URL.
     - This is recursive.
 Should we just use the basic URL parser?
 Need to explore the consequences.
-1. Otherwise, set _underlyingURL_ to the the result of consulting the current realm's merged module import map, given _specifier_ and _baseURL_. (_baseURL_ is used to determine what scope we're in.)
+1. Otherwise, set _underlyingURL_ to the the result of consulting the current realm's merged import map, given _specifier_ and _baseURL_. (_baseURL_ is used to determine what scope we're in.)
     - This should return nothing for built-in modules by default, i.e., unless they have been remapped, you can't fetch their source code.
 1. "Do a request to _underlyingURL_".
 Details unclear; things to consider:
     - Should we just change _request_'s current URL?